AjayKMehta/setup-machine/NeovimNotes.md

 To view dataframes, install `visidata`, then `vim.g.R_csv_app = "terminal:vd"`.

-To use radian, refer to instructions [here](https://github.com/randy3k/radian/blob/master/README.md#nvim-r-support).
+To use radian, please refer to the instructions [here](https://github.com/randy3k/radian/blob/master/README.md#nvim-r-support).

 For more details, see [online documentation](https://github.com/jamespeapen/Nvim-R/wiki).